devarajanpranatharthiharan/Excel/README.md

 # Excel
-This is for excel projects management
+This is for excel projects management training